The Tower, Keith Marischal

 Babies & Children

-Due to the configuration of the property on three floors with steep spiral stairs, the property is not felt to be suitable for younger children.
-Babies up to the age of 6 months can be accommodated and full size cots and high chairs can be made available along with other baby items on request.
+Due to the configuration of the property on three floors with steep spiral stairs, the property is not felt to be suitable for toddlers and young children.
+Babies up to the age of 6 months can be accommodated and full size cots and high chairs can be made available along with other items on request.
 Please contact us to discuss any requirements.

 Two dogs are welcome at a cost of £20 per dog.
 Dogs should be kept to the utility room until clean and dry and then kept to the ground floor of the property.
 They are not permitted on the furniture or in the bedrooms.